hantsy/maven-archetype-jakartaee9/docs/guide.md

 * [Apache Maven 3.6](https://maven.apache.org)
 * [GlassFish v6.0](https://glassfish.org)

-> GlassFish v6.0 is still stick on Java 8, Java 11 is not supported now.
-GlassFish v6.1 will support Java 11, I will update it when Jakarta EE 9.1 is released.
+> Java 11 is becoming the mainstream version, but GlassFish v6.0 is still stick on Java 8, Java 11 support is planned in  the upcoming v6.1 and Jakarta EE 9.1.
+I will update it to Java 11 when Jakarta EE 9.1 is released.

 ## Generate project skeleton